What is a Group Interview?

 Managing a successful conversation

 Allow for brief pauses and silences before and after each new inquiry.
-This allows participants to reflect on their responses or contribute further comments.
+It allows participants to reflect on their responses or contribute further comments.

 To ensure that people comprehend a question, you may need to ask it more than once.
-You want to ensure that at the end of the discussion, you have obtained all of the information you wanted to obtain.
+You want to ensure that you have obtained all of the information you wanted to obtain at the end of the discussion.
 Before moving on, take a quick pause and examine the question that has just been discussed to ensure that all participants have answered it.
-Don’t be hesitant to repeat the question again, or in a new way, to refocus people on the issue.
+Don’t be hesitant to repeat the question or in a new way to refocus people on the issue.

-While it is critical to ensure that participants address the topic, it is also critical to keep the conversation going ahead so that you cover all or most of the questions in your protocol.
-If you begin running out of time, you might need to prioritize the remaining questions.
-It may be useful to place a watch on the table so that you can view it during the talk.
+While it is critical to ensure that participants address the topic, keeping the conversation going ahead so that you cover all or most of the questions in your protocol, you might need to prioritize the remaining questions if you begin running out of time.
+It may be useful to place a watch on the table to view it during the talk.
 You may want to inform participants before the start of the chat that you will be keeping an eye on the time to ensure that the conversation does not go too long so that if they see you checking the time, they will know it is not because you are bored or irritated.
 You might also request that your note-taker track time for you.

 Some ways to probe:

-- “Can you elaborate on what you really meant when you said…?”
+- “Can you elaborate on what you meant when you said…?”

 - “Would you mind elaborating?”